‘Morning Again in America’ — College Republicans Herald Trump’s Victory After Harris Struggles With Youth Vote

 This cheer is echoing across college Republican clubs.
 “Our sweeping victory on November 5th shows clearly that young Republicans want an America First administration and that they’ll turn out en masse to get it,” the communications director, Dominick Buehler, of the College Republicans of America, tells the Sun.
 When the organization endorsed Trump in January, none of its 150 chapters objected, he says, and membership has grown to 3,500 from 2,500 since August.

-The enthusiasm of young conservatives at historically liberal universities reflects Trump’s powerful performance with young voters, particularly men under 30, in the 2024 election.
+The enthusiasm of young conservatives at historically liberal universities reflects Trump’s powerful performance with young voters, particularly men younger than 30, in the 2024 election.
 Student political groups reported hours-long voting lines on campuses across the country, as young Americans cast more votes than expected — and many for the party they’ve traditionally shunned.

 Meanwhile, Vice President Harris and the Democratic Party at large lost some support among young voters whose approval they had seemingly taken for granted.
 While Ms. Harris made inroads with older voters who traditionally lean Republican, she only saw a 13-point lead among the younger group, down from Mr. Biden’s 24-point advantage with that group, according to CNN exit polls.